-COURSE CODE: BHMCT-405 - 18 COURSE TITLE: FRONT OFFICE OPERATIONS - II (THEORY) COURSE The course is almost at familiarizing the students with various functions of right OUTCOME: Auditing & Accounting.
+COURSE CODE: BHMCT-405 - 18 COURSE TITLE: FRONT OFFICE OPERATIONS - II (THEORY) COURSE The course is aimed at familiarizing the students with various functionsof Night OUTCOME: Auditing & Accounting.
 Students will Learn about the various Software being used in the Hospitality Industry.
-EVALUATION: thebasisofclassparticipation, house tests, regularity and assignments carrying 40 percent of the total credit and rest 60 percentthroughsemesterendezammationorshours duration The paper will be divided into three parts.
+EVALUATION: The performance of the students will be evaluated on thebasisofclassparticipation,housetests,regularityand assignments carrying 40 percent of the total credit and rest 60 percentthroughsemesterendexamination of 3 hours duration The paper will be divided into three parts.
 FOR Part A: There will be ten short answer questions (2 marks each) covering whole PAPERSETTING Syllabus.
 The total marks for this part will be of 20. : Part B: There will be Five questions.
-The student has to be attempt any 4 (5 marks $Part B$: There will be Five questions. each) covering the whole Syllabus.
+The student has to be attempt any 4 (5 marks each) covering the whole Syllabus.
 The total marks for this part will be of 20.
-Part C : There will be Three questions.
+Part C: There will be Three questions.
 The student has to be attempt any 2 (10 marks each).
 The total marks for this part will be of 20.
-UNIT -1 Computer Application and software used in FrontOffice Role of Information Technology in Hospitality industry.
-Role of Information Technology in Hospitality industry.
-Different Property Management Systems - Opera, Ids, Fidelio, ShawMan, Amadeus, Galelio ■ Various modules of the PMS - Front Desk Module, Reservations, Rooms, Setup Module, Cashier, Night audit, Report center, Back Office Module and linking of Property Management System in Other Departments UNIT - 2 Front Office Accounting System Front Office Accounting and its Functions, Types of Accounts, Vouchers, Folios Front Office Accounting and its Cantrol Ledger , Paid Out, Allowance, Credit Control.
-Front Office Accounting Cycle - Creation ofAccounts, Maintenance of Accounts Front Office Accounting Cycle - Creation DiAccounts, Maintenance of Accounts Settlement of accounts UNIT-3 Check Out Procedure - Guest Account Settlement -Cash, Credit, Indian Currency & Foreign Currency Transfer of Guest Account, BTA, BTC, Express Check Out, Late Check Out Transfer of Guest Account, BTA, BTC, Express check out, bate check out UNIT - 4 NIGHT AUDITING: D Night Auditor Night Auditor Duties & Responsibilities , Night Audit Process -Establishing the End of the Day, Completing Outstandin Postings and Verifying Transactions, Reconcile Transactions, Verifying No-Shows Postings and Verifying Transactions, Reconcile Transactions, Verifying the energy Preparing Reports, Updating the System D Front Office Training manual - Sudhir Andrews.
-Publisher: Tata Mac Graw Hill REFERENCES the contraction of the contraction of the contractional Managing Front Office Operations - Rasavana& Brooks Educational InstitutionAHMA Managing Computers in Hospitality Industry -Michael Kasavana&Cahell. m o tim Management CK Rhatnagar Publisher: Frank Brothers Front office Operation Management- 5.K Bhathagar, Fublisher, Frank Brothers Managing Front Office Operations By Kasavana& Brooks Managing Front Office Operations By Kasavana& Brooks Hallaging Hold Management, 4th Edition byJames Socrates Bardi Wiley Hotel Front Office Management, 4th Edition byJames Socrates Bardi Wiley Hotel Front Office Operations & Management a) jalosla
+UNIT -1 Computer Application and software used in FrontOffice Role ofInformation Technology in Hospitality industry .
+Different Property Management Systems - Opera, Ids, Fidelio, ShawMan, Amadeus, Galelio Various modules of the PMS - Front Desk Module, Reservations, Rooms, Setup Various modules of the PMS - Front Desk Module, Reservations, Rooms, Setup Module, Cashier, Night audit, Report center, Back Office Module and linking of Property Management System in Other Departments UNIT - 2 Front Office Accounting System OIIII 2 Front Office Accounting and its Functions, Types of Accounts, Vouchers, Folios, Ledger, Paid Out, Allowance, Credit Control.
+Front Office Accounting Cycle - Creation of Accounts, Maintenance of Accounts, Settlement of accounts UNIT-3 Check Out Procedure - Guest Account Settlement -Cash, Credit, Indian Currency & Foreign Currency, Transfer of Guest Account, BTA, BTC, Express Check Out, Late Check Out UNIT - 4 NIGHT AUDITING: 2 Night Auditor 2 Night Auditor Duties & Responsibilities , Night Audit Process -Establishing the End of the Day, Completing Outstanding Postings and Verifying Transactions, Reconcile Transactions, Verifying No-Shows, Preparing Reports, Updating the System REFERENCES Front Office Training manual - Sudhir Andrews.
+Publisher: Tata Mac Graw Hill Managing Front Office Operations - Kasavana& Brooks Educational InstitutionAHMA Managing Computers in Hospitality Industry - Michael Kasavana&Cahell.
+Front office Operation Management- S.K Bhatnagar, Publisher: Frank Brothers Managing Front Office Operations By Kasavana& Brooks Hetal Front Office Management, 4th Edition by James Secretae Bondi Wiley Hotel Front Office Management, 4th Edition by James Socrates Bardi Wiley Hotel Front Office Operations& Management